XTQA: Span-Level Explanations of the Textbook Question Answering: Conclusion

-In this paper, we propose a novel architecture towards span-level eXplanations of the Textbook Question Answering (XTQA).
-It can provide not only the answers but also the evidences to choose them for students.
-To generate evidence spans, we propose a coarse-to-fine grained algorithm.
-In the coarse phase, the algorithm uses the TF-IDF method to find top $M$ paragraphs relevant to questions within the multi-modal context.
-In the coarse-grained phase, it generates the top $K$ evidence spans by computing the information gain of each candidate evidence span to questions.
-Experimental results show that XTQA achieves the state-of-the-art performance on the validation split and the test split of the TQA dataset.
+In this paper, we propose a novel architecture towards span-level eXplanations for Textbook Question Answering (XTQA).
+It takes into account the entire context of a lesson as candidate evidence and employs the proposed coarse-to-fine grained explanation extracting (EE) algorithm to extract span-level explanations with varying lengths for different questions.
+Experimental results show that XTQA obtains the best explanation result and achieves the state-of-the-art performance on the validation and test split of CK12-QA respectively.
+Experimental results also demonstrate that the EE algorithm can be integrated into other TQA methods to enable them to have explainability and improve their TQA performance.

-In the future, the following directions will be explored: (1) Error reduction of the coarse-grained algorithm may improve the accuracy of evidence span generation.
-We will explore how to devise an end-to-end architecture to optimize the process of the coarse-grained evidence span generation.
-(2) External knowledge helps to improve the performance of other tasks such as named entity recognition and visual question answering.
-An analysis about the TQA dataset \citep{kembhavi2017you} also shows that about $10\%$ of the questions need external knowledge to answer.
-We will explore how to integrate the external knowledge into XTQA to improve its performance.
+In the future, the following directions will be explored. \begin{itemize} \item Error reduction of the coarse-grained algorithm may improve the accuracy of explanation extracting.
+For example, we can fine-tune the large pre-trained language model to retrieve the closest paragraph.
+We will explore how to devise an end-to-end architecture to optimize the process of the coarse-grained explanation extracting.

+\item External knowledge helps to improve the performance of other tasks such as named entity recognition and VQA.
+An analysis about CK12-QA \citep{kembhavi2017you} also shows that about $10\%$ of the questions require external knowledge to answer.
+We will investigate how to integrate the external knowledge into XTQA to improve its performance. \end{itemize}